Reverend Blair Kirkby: 01279 443400

 We are a local congregation of the United Reformed Church (URC).

-We share our minister, 'Reverend Sam' with 3 sister churches in HAEBEA: St Andrew's Methodist Church in Harlow, Epping Methodist Church, and St James LEP in Staple Tye.
+We share our minister, 'Reverend Blair' with 2 sister churches in HAEBEA: St Andrew's Methodist Church in Harlow, and St James LEP in Staple Tye.
 A variety of visiting Ministers and Preachers lead our worship.

 Hatfield Heath United Reformed church was founded in 1665 by John Warren, who in 1662 had been ejected from the vicarage of Hatfield Broad Oak.
 He was licensed in 1672 as a Congregational minister.
 In 1680 members of his congregation, including Lady Barrington, were fined for attending a conventicle in the house of Anne Parker.